elliottcoops/elliottcoops/README.md

-# Hi there, I'm Elliott Cooper
+# Hi there, I'm Elliott 👋

-I'm a fourth year student reading a [MSci in Computer Science with Artificial Intelligence](https://www.nottingham.ac.uk/studywithus/ugstudy/courses/UG/Computer-Science-with-Artificial-Intelligence-MSci-Hons-U7UCMPAI.html) at the [University of Nottingham](https://www.nottingham.ac.uk).
+Studying MSci Computer Science with AI at the University of Nottingham and interning at NatWest Group.

-## Skills and expertise

-## Objectives, short-term to long-term

-tbc
+## Things I code with

 ## Where to find me

-Add via links